bjoernricks/daap.js/README.md

 # daap.js

-A daap client implemented in JavaScript
+A promise based Digital Audio Access Protocol (DAAP) client implementation in JavaScript

 ## A note on CORS